harunurhan/turengJS/README.md

-## turengJS
+# turengJS

 This is an unofficial node module and command line tool for tureng.com.
-It allows search a turkish-english word from your node app and command line (must be installed globally)
+It allows to search a turkish-english word from your node app and command line (must be installed globally)

-### ?
+## ?

 This module does not have really good implementation because I am new to nodeJS and I have never done something with jQuery before.
 I did it to have a little bit jQuery and npm.

-### Dependencies
+## Dependencies

 Since, tureng.com does not provide an open API.
 It uses [request](https://github.com/request/request) to send request and [cheerio](https://github.com/cheeriojs/cheerio) to parse html.

-### Install
+## Install

 `npm install turengjs` to use in your node projects or add it to package.json then `require('turengjs')` anywhere in the app.